Fortress Designs

 When starting a new match, the player with the ‘cheaper’ fortress (less junk points value) will play first.
 If both players use the same fortress, the lower XP player is going to be the first.

-In the Quick Brawl mode, in any subsequent match after the first one, the loser of the last match will play first.
+In the *Quick Brawl* mode, in any subsequent match after the first one, the loser of the last match will play first.<br>

 To compensate for the advantage of shooting first, or the one of having a more expensive fortress (in terms of *junk points*), some bonus anger is provided to the disadvantaged player at the beginning of the match.